-The brain and spinal cord make up the central nervous system.
-Cells called lymphocytes are part of the lymph system and can travel through the central nervous system.
-When they become cancerous, they can cause cancer in these tissues.
+The brain and spinal cord make up the central nervous system (CNS).
+Cells called lymphocytes are part of the lymph system and can travel through the CNS.
+When lymphocytes become cancerous they can cause cancer in these tissues.

-Symptoms of this disease include:
+Symptoms of primary cerebral lymphoma include: